chevaleresque-interactive/Projet-1-Space-Cailloux/README.md

 👉 [Make an Arcade Space Shooter](https://gamemaker.io/fr/tutorials/make-arcade-space-shooter)

 I worked on this project **in depth**, expanding and refining it beyond the base tutorial.
-It took me around 4 days for the code and less than an hour for the visuals.
+It took me around 17 hours for the code and 1 hour for the visuals.

 What I added :
 - full keyboard-mouse & controller support